steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Solver
     Runtime error does not propagate back to UI.
         The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.
-            The Solver could mark the output mesh has invalid amd emcode the status result in the contents.
+            The Solver could mark the output mesh as invalid and encode the status result in a metadata file written to the file folder.
                 Should the GeneratedFile be deleted if the Solver fails?
+            A subsequent Get can read the metadata file and report the results (successful or unsuccessful).
         Generate result
             Result
             Processing time
             Polygons
+    Can the CancellationToken be used to handle aborted processing?

     Silhouette
         Blend profile into mesh form.